SAP-samples/teched2025-DT160/exercises/ex0/README.md

 # System Setup

-The system environment and subrcibtion to all relevant services and applications as well as the system connectivity and integration has been set up already.
+The system environment and subscription to all relevant services and applications as well as the system connectivity and integration has been set up already.
-For details of the configuration and setup of Joule, Joule Studio in SAP Build as well as system connectivity, please refer to the optional [optional excersis in the appendix] //TODO//.
+For details of the configuration and setup of Joule, Joule Studio in SAP Build as well as system connectivity, please refer to the optional [optional exercises in the appendix] //TODO//.